MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

 time for removing the common words from the complete set naively can get as bad as O(m * n) where m and n are the sizes of the sets.
-We can do a lot better using a [Trie](http://en.wikipedia.org/wiki/Trie), which is optimized for looking up and deleting data.
-Looking up data in a trie is only O(len(word)), which doesn't vary too widely, so removing a set M from the complete set should only take O(M) (after inserting all words, of course).
+We can do a lot better using a [Trie](http://en.wikipedia.org/wiki/Trie), which is optimized for looking up and deleting strings.
+Looking up a word in a trie is only O(len(word)), which doesn't vary too widely, so removing a set M from the complete set should only take O(M) (after inserting all words, of course).
 Here's my python implementation of a Trie: